GSA Branding in Social Media

 Some examples of nonpublic information are:

-- information covered under the Privacy Act;
+- information covered under the Privacy Act

-- classified information;
+- classified information

-- proprietary information from private-sector vendors or contractors;
+- proprietary information from private-sector vendors or contractors

-- information designated as exempt under the Freedom of Information Act;
+- information designated as exempt under FOIA

-- confidential business information as defined by federal law.
+- confidential business information as defined by federal law

-You cannot use your government position, title or any authority associated with your public office to endorse any product, service or business.
-This restriction applies whether you use social media in your official capacity or for personal use.
+You cannot use your government position, title, or any authority associated with your public office to endorse any product, service or business.
+This restriction applies whether you use social media in your official capacity or personal capacity.
 The use of GSA social media accounts and tools in an official capacity is part of the authority associated with your public office.
 For example, if you're using social media in your official capacity, you can't post a statement saying "GSA should negotiate a terms of service agreement with Twitter because Twitter is the best platform for public communication."
 This statement endorses Twitter by stating that Twitter is the "best" platform for communication.
 However, if you're using social media in your official capacity, you could post a statement such as "GSA just negotiated a terms of service agreement with Twitter, which will provide GSA with a platform to communicate with the public."
 This is a statement of fact versus an opinion and an endorsement.
 Avoid endorsing or appearing to endorse any private interests or nonfederal groups.